TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/ti154stack/apps/sensor_oad_onchip/CC13X2_CC26X2R1_LAUNCHXL/README_MCUboot.md

 In case of On-Chip OAD for MCUboot, there is only one application image on the internal flash, the same as previous off-chip examples.
 After the OAD completes, if all checks including verification passes, the device overwrites the old image with the new updated image - otherwise, it stays on the previous application image.

-> Currently only Thor devices support using MCUboot.
+> Currently only CC13x4/CC26x4 devices support using MCUboot.

 ## <a name="PeripheralsExercised"></a>Peripherals Exercised